Phasing out the disability subminimum wage

 What to watch

-- Supported-employment funding in Medicaid HCBS and IDEA pre-employment transition services.
+- Supported-employment funding in Medicaid HCBS and IDEA pre-employment transition services — and how it holds up under the 2025 Medicaid reconciliation cuts.

 - Workshop conversion examples where major workshop networks transition successfully to integrated-employment models.